jasonwu0731/jasonwu0731.github.io/_pages/about.md

 - **AI Simulation and Reinforcement Learning**
 - **Trustworthy and Human-Centric AI**

-My technical journey began in Electrical Engineering with a focus on circuit design and speech understanding.
+My technical journey began in Electrical Engineering with a focus on circuit design and signal processing.
 It has since evolved through Natural Language Processing (NLP) and dialogue systems to general large language modeling (LLM) and human-computer interaction (HCI).
 Today, my work centers on frontier agentic and multimodal AI.

 My team delivers AI solutions and patents that power Salesforce [products](/products/) and frontier incubations.
 We also actively contribute to the scientific community by publishing at top-tier AI forums to advance [academic research](https://scholar.google.com.hk/citations?user=1G4GV2EAAAAJ&hl=en) with award-winning records.